wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.0.27 =
+* Fix: for sites with events list on home page AND somehow have another post on home page too (global $post ends up with post data, not homepage data (id) )
+* Fix: day of week text showing in calendar on empty cells after end month from last update - removed

 = Version 4.0.26 =
 * Fix: slight admin screen html tweak so 'internal description will go to next line on wide screens
 * Change: some error messages when you realy haven't set up your settings correctly, when now only be shown to the administrator